 Despite the strong empirical performance of these methods on the MTS imputation problem, they rely on the assumption that the underlying graph is fixed and accurately known.
 However, the graph structure of an MTS may constantly change over time in real-world scenarios.
 Take epidemiological studies as an example, during the evolution of a pandemic, individuals like human beings or animals may move around and thus the graph that models the spread of disease is dynamic.
-In literature, such time series data are referred to as networked time series (NTS)1 [14].
+In literature, such time series data are referred to as networked time series $(NTS)^1$ [28].
 Given the nature of NTS data, the missing components can occur in both the node features and the graph structures (See an example in Figure 1), which makes NTS imputation an essentially harder problem compared to MTS imputation.

 In this paper, we first formally define the problem of NTS imputation.
 We point out that the key challenges of this problem are twofold: (1) The graph that lies behind time series data is evolving constantly, and contains missing edges.
 Therefore, algorithms should capture the graph dynamics and at the same time be able to restore the lost structures.
 (2) The node feature time series also contains missing values, which requires the model to solve a general MTS imputation problem as well.
-To address these challenges, we formulate NTS imputation as a multi-task learning problem and propose a novel model named Pogevon based on variational autoencoder (VAE) [16].
-Our proposed model consists of two parts, including a recurrent encoder with node position embeddings based on random walk with restart (RWR) [17] and a decoder with 3-stage predictions.
+To address these challenges, we formulate NTS imputation as a multi-task learning problem and propose a novel model named PoGeVon based on variational autoencoder (VAE) [34].
+Our proposed model consists of two parts, including a recurrent encoder with node position embeddings based on random walk with restart (RWR) [59] and a decoder with 3-stage predictions.
 The global and local structural information obtained from RWR with respect to a set of anchor nodes provides useful node representations.
 Moreover, the 3-stage prediction module in the decoder is designed to impute missing features in time series and graph structures reciprocally: the first stage prediction fills the missing values for node features and then is used for the imputation over graph structures during the second stage, in return, the predicted graph structures are used in the third stage for node feature imputation.
-Finally, we replicate the VAE model in Pogevon to handle the bidirectional dynamics in the NTS data.
+Finally, we replicate the VAE model in PoGeVon to handle the bidirectional dynamics in the NTS data.
 The main contributions of this paper can be summarized as:

 - Problem Definition.
 To our best knowledge, we are the first to study the joint problem of MTS imputation and graph imputation over networked time series data. - Novel Algorithm and Analysis.
 We propose a novel imputation model based on VAE, which consists of an encoder with RWR-based node position embeddings, and a decoder with 3-stage predictions.
-We provide theoretical analysis of the expressive power of our position embeddings compared with message-passing based temporal GNNs, as well as the benefit of multi-task learning approach for NTS imputation problem from the perspective of information bottleneck.
+We provide theoretical analysis of the expressive power of our position embeddings compared with message-passing based temporal GNNs, as well as the benefit of multi-task learning approach for NTS imputation problem from the perspective of information bottleneck. - Empirical Evaluations.
+We demonstrate the effectiveness of our method by outperforming powerful baselines for both MTS imputation and link prediction tasks on various real-world datasets.